jangroth/aws-certification-notes/solutions-architect-professional.md

 * Determine a strategy to improve the performance of an existing solution
 * Determine a strategy to improve the securityof an existing solution
 * Determine how to improve the deployment of an existing solution

+# Concepts

+## Identity and Federation

+### IAM

+#### Overview
+AWS Identity and Access Management (IAM) enables you to manage access to AWS services and resources securely.
+Using IAM, you can create and manage AWS users and groups, and use permissions to allow and deny their access to AWS resources.

+IAM is a feature of your AWS account offered at no additional charge.
+You will be charged only for use of other AWS services by your users.

+* On AWS: <a href="https://aws.amazon.com/iam/" target="_blank">Service</a> - <a href="https://aws.amazon.com/iam/faqs/" target="_blank">FAQs</a> - <a href="https://docs.aws.amazon.com/IAM/latest/UserGuide/introduction.html" target="_blank">User Guide</a>